Anuloma – Viloma Sukha Pranayama (Alternate breathing exercise in comfortable pose)

-Now a days almost everybody from school going children to college students to private and public employees, business people etc., leads mechanical life in towns and cities.
+Nowadays almost everybody from school-going children to college students to private and public employees, business people, etc., leads mechanical life in towns and cities.
 They find no time to concentrate on their health.
 Even they have no time to verify whether their food proportionately contains sufficient quantities of carbohydrates, proteins, vitamins, minerals, etc., required daily for their health.

-If such is the case where is the time for them to look after for their physical and mental fitness?
+If such is the case where is the time for them to look after their physical and mental fitness?

 2. Close the right nostril with the right thumb.
 Inhale air slowly through the left nostril.
 Then close the left nostril also with the little or ring fingers of the right hand.
-Retain the air as long as you can comfortably keep in the lungs.
+Retain the air as long as you can comfortably keep it in the lungs.
 Then exhale very slowly through the right nostril after releasing your thumb.
 Then inhale air slowly through the same right nostril.
 Retain the air as before and exhale it very slowly through the left nostril.
-All these process count as one cycle of Pranayama.
+All these processes count as one cycle of Pranayama.